arungudelli/angularjswiki/content/angular/how-to-use-font-awesome-icons-in-Angular-applications/index.md

  {{< figure src="fontawesome film icon.png" title="fontawesome film icon" alt="fontawesome film icon">}}

-This approach is good when you are using fontawesome icons in a single component.
+This approach is good when you are using Font Awesome icons in a single component.
 But most of the times this is not the case We will be using icons across the applications.

 So each time importing icons in individual components is not a good idea.